awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ### Creating an Aurora read replica<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Create"></a>

-You can create an Aurora Read Replica for a PostgreSQL DB instance by using the console or the AWS CLI\.
+You can create an Aurora read replica for an RDS for PostgreSQL DB instance by using the console or the AWS CLI\.

 #### Console<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Replica.Create.Console"></a>